Popehat

 Popehat is a law-oriented blog.
 According to its tagline, Popehat is a "group complaint about law, liberty, and leisure".
 Its primary blogger, American attorney Ken White, writes about law, scams, and freedom of expression on the Internet in a blunt, often crass style.
-A Twitter account under the same name was later established, and amassed hundreds of thousands of followers.
+In December 2022, Popehat left Twitter, citing Elon Musk's takeover of the site as a contributing factor.

 History

-Popehat was established in 2005, "aborted because we have lives," and restarted in 2007.
+Popehat was established in 2005, "aborted because we have lives", and restarted in 2007.
 After having a low profile for many years, the blog came to widespread attention in 2012 for its coverage of The Oatmeal and FunnyJunk legal dispute involving Charles Carreon, as well as the US Olympic Committee's cease and desist letters to knitters on Ravelry for scheduling a "Ravelypmics."
 It has also covered swatting, IsAnybodyDown?, Prenda Law, scam letters, and SLAPP issues.
-The blog sometimes helps arrange pro bono counsel for affected bloggers (the "Popehat Signal") including PZ Myers.
+The blog sometimes helps arrange pro bono counsel for affected bloggers (the "Popehat Signal"), including PZ Myers.

 It has been repeatedly linked by Boing Boing, Instapundit, John Scalzi, Techdirt, and others and was included in the ABA Journal "Blawg 100" in 2011, 2012, 2013, and 2014.
 In 2015, Popehat was inducted into the ABA Journal Blawg Hall of Fame.

 The blog was originally anonymous but White's identity was eventually uncovered.
-White, a former assistant US attorney, was a partner at Brown, White and Osborn as of 2020.
+White, a former assistant US attorney, is a partner at Brown, White and Osborn as of 2025.
 White's fellow bloggers (anonymous or known to various degrees) have included Adam Steinbaugh, Charles, David, Derrick, Grandy, Marc Randazza, Patrick, and a bovine character named Via Angus.

 In January 2009, the Popehat Twitter account was established.
 Known for updating his handle to reflect Twitter's trending topic of the day, primary tweeter Ken White continues to comment on legal issues in a humorous but substantive way.
 He is generally an advocate for broad free speech rights and reform of the criminal justice system.

 In August 2020, the original blog website announced that it was being discontinued and would be preserved only as a historical artifact, with new posts going to a replacement Substack site instead.
+Popehat has since left Substack to publish under its own URL, www.popehat.com.

 Popehat's Twitter account was cited in 2021 as helping spearhead sarcastic responses to Texas Representative Dan Crenshaw's form for Internet users to submit stories of "woke" impositions on the military.

 Ken White left Twitter in December 2022.